EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Introduction

-To address these challenges, we propose EndoUFM, a novel unsupervised monocular depth estimation framework that synergistically integrates dual foundation models—DepthAnything for robust depth prediction and the Segment Anything Model (SAM) for detailed image decomposition.
-EndoUFM leverages their pre-learned priors to enhance depth estimation accuracy and semantic coherence in endoscopic scenes.
-Recognizing the difficulty of adapting foundation models to the unique endoscopic domain, we introduce a sophisticated adaptive fine-tuning strategy featuring Random Vector Low-Rank Adaptation (RVLoRA), which enhances model adaptability without significantly increasing trainable parameters.
-Additionally, we incorporate Residual blocks based on Depthwise Separable Convolution (Res-DSC) to capture fine-grained local features essential for precise depth prediction.
-To further ensure semantic consistency, we design a mask-guided smoothness loss that enforces depth consistency within anatomical tissue structures using SAM-derived segmentation masks.
+To address this gap, this work proposes EndoUFM as a novel unsupervised monocular depth estimation framework of \underline{Endo}scopic images that synergistically \underline{U}tilizes dual \underline{F}oundation \underline{M}odels.
+The decomposition-based UMDE framework \cite{li2024image} consists of two core components: a depth estimation network and an image decomposition module, which correspond to the geometric representation of the Depth Anything Model and the semantic representation of the Segment Anything Model (SAM), respectively.
+Inspired by this alignment, EndoUFM is designed to jointly exploit these powerful pre-trained priors and improve depth estimation under challenging endoscopic conditions.
+To overcome domain adaptation difficulties, a sophisticated adaptive fine-tuning strategy is introduced.
+This strategy features Random Vector Low-Rank Adaptation (RVLoRA), which introduces random perturbations to encourage scale-robust representation learning and mitigate scale ambiguity.
+Additionally, Residual blocks based on Depthwise Separable Convolution (Res-DSC) are incorporated to capture fine-grained local features essential for precise depth prediction.
+To further ensure semantic consistency, a mask-guided smoothness loss is designed to enforce depth consistency within anatomical tissue structures using SAM-derived segmentation masks.

 Extensive experiments on the SCARED, Hamlyn, SERV-CT, and EndoNeRF datasets demonstrate that EndoUFM achieves state-of-the-art performance, surpassing existing methods in robustness and accuracy.
 By enhancing surgeons’ spatial perception, EndoUFM holds transformative potential for improving AR and navigation systems in MIS, thereby advancing surgical precision and safety.

-This work is an extensive extension of our preliminary work reported in International Conference on Intelligent Robots and Systems (IROS).
-The enhancements include the synergistic integration of dual foundation models to the UDME framework, the foundation model-enhanced loss, and more thorough validations on more datasets.
-In summary, our main contributions are: \begin{itemize} \item We pioneer EndoUFM, a new unified framework that represents a novel paradigm of fusing dual foundation models to adapt large-scale vision knowledge for specialized endoscopic applications.
+In summary, the main contribution of this work can be summarized as the following: \begin{itemize} \item The introduction of EndoUFM, a novel unified framework that integrates dual foundation models to adapt large-scale vision knowledge for specialized endoscopic applications.